Timeframe: 2017 – 2019

 Principal Investigator: Raymond Yeung, MD, Professor of Surgery

-Fibrolamellar cancer (FLC) is the most lethal form of liver cancer in adolescents and young adults.
+Study overview: Fibrolamellar cancer (FLC) is one of the most lethal form of liver cancer in adolescents and young adults.
 Currently, there is no effective therapy for these patients besides surgery.
-With the identification of a unique genetic defect that affects nearly all FLCs (the DNAJB1-PRKACA gene fusion), the opportunity to find a cure for this disease is now within reach.
-Armed with a novel set of immortalized cell lines developed at the University of Washington that bear the FLC mutation, this study aimed to advance our understanding of the mechanisms that drive FLC development by:
+Armed with a novel set of immortalized cell lines developed at the University of Washington that bear the characteristic FLC mutation (the DNAJB1-PRKACA gene fusion), this study sought to advance the understanding of the mechanisms that drive FLC development by:

-- Identifying protein kinase pathways that are activated downstream of the mutation using a combination of global and targeted phosphoproteomic analyses.
+- Identifying protein kinase pathways that are activated downstream of the DNAJB1-PRKACA gene fusion using a combination of global and targeted phosphoproteomic analyses.

 - Functionally validating these results using FLC cell lines as well as human FLC samples.